 The AmeriCorps program provides full-time educational awards in return for work in community service.
 You can work before, during, or after your post secondary education and you can use the funds either to pay current educational expenses or to repay federal student loans.
-For more information on this program, call 1-800-942-2677 or write to: The Corporation for National and Community Service, 1201 New York Avenue, NW, Washington, D.C.
-20525.
+Please go to www.americorps.gov and register in the online payments system.

-VAMOS-Valley Alliance of Mentors for Opportunities & Scholarships
+VAMOS-Valley Alliance of Mentors for Opportunities and Scholarships